frivasplata/STELLAR-Log-Analyzer-web-Tool/README.md

 V0.3.0-build-17
 Neighbor AP's: Now you can see the list of the Neighbor APs.
 Being capable to check if a given AP mac address or ip address is part of the neighborship is critical when troubleshooting roaming problems.

-V0.3.0-build-18
+V0.3.0-build-18 and build-19
-Connection reconstruction and analysis improvement: When a result_code different than 0 is detected after an ipv4 address has been negotiated the tool will calculate the time lapsed beween these 2 events.
+Connection reconstruction and analysis improvement:

+When a result_code different than 0 is detected after an ipv4 address has been negotiated the tool will calculate the time lapsed beween these 2 events.

+When an event with result code different than 0 (whihc means a problem occurred) happens after the connection flow reached an ipv4 address then that is not considered a flow issue but an important event to be considered.